Student Computing Policies

 16 GB of memory

 13 inches or larger with 1400×900 screen resolution or better

 1.5 GB Video Card memory (or shared memory for Macs)

-Not supported: Linux, virtual machines
+Not supported: Linux, Chrome OS, virtual machines

-Google Chrome is the recommended browser for VSTAR (MD program) and Brightspace (all other VUSM programs).
+Chrome is the recommended browser for VSTAR (MD program) and Brightspace (all other VUSM programs).

 - Disable pop-up blockers